 A 4-digit LED display shield for any microcontroller, using a 74HC595 shift register to save uC pins.
-Works with any 5-volts microcontrollerDesigned by clovisfritzen, Ships from Brazil
+Works with any 5-volts microcontrollerDesigned by clovisfritzen in Brazil

 What is this about?
 PCB ONLY A very small size, simple to use LED display for your microcontroller projects.
 It features one 4-digit 7-segment LED display, controlled by the well known 74HC595 shi...Read More…

 What is this about?